Proudly Serving Dallas-Fort Worth and Surrounding Areas

-Although there are many natural disasters which can leave your home in tatters, it has been shown by researchers that floods are the least predictable in terms of the damage they do, but can anyone argue against this assessment?
-Sometimes a flood can leave your house relatively unscathed and allow you to salvage many of your prized items such as the furniture, television and carpeting, but at less fortunate homeowners are faced with thousands of dollars in repairs.
+Although there are many natural disasters that can leave your home in tatters, it has been shown by researchers that floods are the least predictable in terms of the damage they do, but can anyone argue against this assessment?
+Sometimes a flood can leave your house relatively unscathed and allow you to salvage many of your prized items, such as furniture, television, and carpeting, but less fortunate homeowners are faced with thousands of dollars in repairs.

-The worst part about their ordeal is that their homeowner’s insurance does not cover flood damage in Fort Worth, TX got the majority of cases, a separate policy is required to cover flood damage.
-Some homeowners might get a relief in the form of assistance by government agencies or a bank loan, but none of these sources are able to provide real relief at all because the funds are too short.
+The worst part about their ordeal is that their homeowner's insurance does not cover flood damage in Fort Worth, TX.
+In the majority of cases, a separate policy is required to cover flood damage.
+Some homeowners might get relief in the form of assistance from government agencies or a bank loan, but none of these sources are able to provide real relief at all because the funds are too short.

-Your first course of action, if you have flood insurance is to get in touch with your insurance adjuster immediately after flood damage in Fort Worth, TX.
+Your first course of action, if you have flood insurance, is to get in touch with your insurance adjuster immediately after flood damage in Fort Worth, TX.
 Take pictures for an inventory and salvage as many items as possible.
-It is important to keep the damaged materials at a safe location to show as a proof of loss.
+It is important to keep the damaged materials in a safe location to show proof of loss.
 Once the adjuster assesses the damage to your house, the damage can be compensated.

-As you attempt to clean and repair your homes, it is important to begin equip yourself with appropriate safety equipment such as rubber gloves, work boots and safety glasses in order to keep dangerous toxins at bay.
-Flood water can easily expose you to bacteria, dangerous toxins, lethal chemicals and various contaminants.
+As you attempt to clean and repair your homes, it is important to begin to equip yourself with appropriate safety equipment such as rubber gloves, work boots, and safety glasses in order to keep dangerous toxins at bay.
+Flood water can easily expose you to bacteria, dangerous toxins, lethal chemicals, and various contaminants.

 You can decrease the chance of mold growth by cleaning surfaces with a non-ammonia detergent, it should ideally contain 10% bleach solution to serve as a disinfectant.
 A word of caution from our technicians though, never mix ammonia and bleach products because the result can be highly toxic.